canro91/canro91.github.io/_posts/2020-08-08-LessonsOnRemoteWork.md

 </figcaption>
 </figure>

-### For employees or workers
+## For employees or workers

 **Control noise and light in your environment** Have a high-quality headset.
 Reduce the background noise as much as you can.
 Make sure to mute and unmute your microphone when appropriate. _You're muted, John!_ Position yourself in a way people won't appear walking in the back.
 Light up your environment to clear your face.

 **Strive to have the best level you can in the language spoken at work**.
 Have a good pronunciation.
 This would make things easier for everyone.
-You don't want to be the guy nobody wants to work with because of his speaking skills.
+You don't want to be the guy nobody wants to work with because of his poor speaking skills.

 **Separate work and personal spaces**.
 At the end of your day, do something that signals the end of the day.
 Sit in the couch, meditate, go for a walk or change your clothes.

 **Schedule regular pauses**.
 When working in a office, you can grab a coffee or tap into a colleague shoulder.
 But, while at home, you could be sitting for hours without even realizing it.
 Set an alarm, stand and walk!
+Your body will thank you later.

 **Connect with others.** You could be working from home for weeks without getting outside.
 Don't be home alone!
 Interact with others!
-Call your friends, go out with your family, work from a coworking space. _At the time of writing, we are at home due to COVID-19 disease.
-But, this advice is still applicable, staying at home and keeping social distancing_
+Call your friends, go out with your family, work from a coworking space.

+> _At the time of writing, we are at home due to COVID-19.
+But, this last piece of advice is still applicable, staying at home and keeping social distancing._

 **Before presentations, turn off auto updates and notifications**.
-You don’t want your computer to restart updating the operating system in the middle of a presentation or an important meeting. _This is a true story happened to a friend of a friend of mine._
+You don’t want your computer to restart updating the operating system in the middle of a presentation or an important meeting.
+This is a true story happened to a friend of a friend of mine.

+Voilà!
+Ten lessons I learned after my first year of remote work.
 For more career lessons, check the five lessons I learned after [five years as a software engineer]({% post_url 2019-08-19-FiveLessonsAfterFiveYears %}).

 _Happy remote work!_